yatharth-shahrawat/backroads-travels-project/README.md

 A React practice fun project that displays a beautiful website of a Tours and Travels Company.

-_Check out the live site of the project [Drinks Project](https://backroads-travels-react.netlify.app/)_
+_Check out the live site of the project [Tours and Travels Project](https://backroads-travels-react.netlify.app/)_

 ## Installation and Setup Instructions